anhtran304/workdays/README.md

 * [Django] - The Web framework for perfectionists with deadlines!
 * [Twitter Bootstrap4] - great UI boilerplate for modern web apps
+* [HTML5] - the latest evolution of the standard that defines HTML
+* [CSS3] - CSS is the language we use to style an HTML document.
 * [jQuery] - duh

 And of course WorkDays itself is open source with a [public repository][wd] on GitHub.